 By Rosie Moreton, Summersalt Yoga teacher

-The ebb is the outgoing phase, when the tide drains away from the shore; and the flow is the incoming phase when water rises again.
+The ebb is the outgoing phase when the tide drains away from the shore; and the flow is the incoming phase when the water rises again.
 Both are equally necessary for a balanced sense of health and vitality.
 To release, and then refill.
-We need the balance between push and the pull, the effort and the ease, the yin and the yang.
+We need the balance between push and the pull, the effort and the ease, the yin, and the yang.

 In fact, we create space in our bodies and our minds by moving in both directions.
 We inhale to lengthen and create space in our physical bodies, and we exhale to sink further into a pose, to twist deeper, to fold inward, to open outward.
 Mentally, we push in both directions when we struggle with our thoughts, when we feel positive than negative, frustrated then uplifted, emotional then clear-headed.
 Then we start to see the equalizing space between the push and the pull, or the positivity and the negativity, and we notice that we have the choice to rest in that space for a little longer each time, and this is our practice.
 When we discover that we can be at ease with ourselves in this present moment, without looking forwards or backward.